nptnl/puremath/readme.md

 *This is a Python math library designed to encode some **very cool** math operations without relying on any other libraries.
 I know it's slow, it's a personal project and I don't care.*

-*In addition to ignoring Python's math and cmath modules and any others, I also chose to ignore Python's `complex` objects and all forms of the exponentiation operator `**`.*
+*In addition to ignoring Python's math and cmath modules and any others, I also chose to ignore Python's `complex` objects and all forms of the exponentiation operator `**`.
+Everything here is built from scratch; I like my math completely homemade.*

 ## We have: